meeshers/cute_keebs/README.md

 ## Unsolved Problems
  * Sign up/Sign in verification not fully functioning
  * Creation of keyboard requires two steps instead of one

+## Images
+ * Stock images were taken from various websites such as KBDFans, Key Company, Drop